spacepy/dbprocessing/docs/scripts.rst

 As is typical, processes for which there are no input files for a date will not be run.
 However, if a process has no input *products*, dates specified will be run, depending on the values of :option:`--force` and :option:`--update`.
-This is unlike `ProcessQueue.py`_, which has no way of triggering such processing.
+This is unlike :ref:`scripts_ProcessQueue_py`, which has no way of triggering such processing.

 .. option:: process_id